 The largest step is a new mindset.
 Research shows that the greatest barrier to overcome is cultural, not technological.
-It takes time and effort to change current patterns and to adapt to the idea of renewable resources.
-Even when it has been shown that renewable energy is cost efficient and technologically enabled, it is hard to say goodbye to proven steady energy sources and to switch to new ones - usually due to resistance to change on an organizational level.
-Also, the proven track record for going from a nationwide electricity supply system to a local hybrid infrastructure is still too insubstantial to convince municipalities and other communities to fully commit to change.
+It takes time and effort to change current patterns and adapt to the idea of renewable resources.
+Even when renewable energies have been proven cost-effective and technologically feasible, it is hard for many to say goodbye to familiar energy sources and switch to new ones – usually due to resistance to change on the organisational level.
+Also, the track record for switching from a nationwide electricity supply system to a local hybrid infrastructure is still too insubstantial to convince municipalities and other communities to fully commit to change.

 3. Financial Innovation

-One of the main barriers is also one of the biggest accelerators: agile financing.
+One of the transition’s main barriers is also one of its greatest accelerators: agile financing.
 Financing is based on an estimated return on proven historic business cases.
-As described above, there is no proven history, since energy transition takes place in a system change from old to new.
-How to create a financing framework which can leverage the innovation with return?
-Looking at the disruptors in the schedule above, blockchain and cryptocurrencies can be methods to create stacked financing frameworks in which investment funds, private equity and even government funding are combined to facilitate ecosystems development to apply for funding.
-To create a timing difference in return.
-For commercial parties to oversee the short term investment and investment funds to have stable return in the long run.
+However, the energy transition lacks a proven history, since it coincides with a system change from old to new.
+How can the business world create a financing framework that can leverage the innovation with return?
+Blockchain and cryptocurrencies may present effective methods for creating stacked financing frameworks in which investment funds, private equity and even government funding combine to facilitate ecosystems for developers to apply for funding and create a timing difference in return.
+This could also enable commercial parties to oversee short-term investments and investment funds to achieve stable returns in the long run.

-Building blocks to facilitate to these changes can be found in the concepts of circular economy and redefining the system of regulation.
+Building blocks for change can be found in the concepts of circular economy and redefining the system of regulation.

 The Circular Economy

 The circular economy is based on four principles: reducing, reusing, recycling and recovering materials and energy.
-It is a regenerative system in which resource input and waste, emissions and energy leakages are minimized by closing the loop.
-It lays the basis of a system change in which no new resources are needed to create energy.
+It is a regenerative system in which resource input and waste, emissions and energy leakages are minimised by closing the loop.
+It lays the groundwork for a system change in which no new resources are needed to create energy.

 |3||RECYCLE||Remanufacturing, recycling and/or reuse of waste|